Fiona Devine

-Fiona Devine CBE FAcSS (born 6 June 1962) is a professor of sociology at the University of Manchester and head of Manchester Business School.
+Fiona Devine CBE FAcSS (born 6 June 1962) is a professor of sociology at the University of Manchester and vice-president and Dean of the Faculty of Humanities at the University of Manchester.

 Education

 Devine's degrees, master's and doctorate were all gained from the University of Essex.

 Career

 Devine is best known for sociology writings about a new model of class structures: seven classes ranging from the Elite at the top to a Precariat at the bottom.
 She collaborated with the BBC website BBC Lab UK on the Great British Class Survey.
 More generally Devine specialises in social stratification and mobility; class identity; and in gender, work and family.
 She is co-director of the Centre for Research on Socio-Cultural Change at Manchester.

 Awards

 She was awarded an OBE for Services to Social Sciences in 2010 and elected to the Academy of Social Sciences in 2011.
 She was appointed a Commander of the Order of the British Empire in the 2019 New Year Honours for services to the Social Sciences.